0day-ci/dpdk/doc/guides/nics/ixgbe.rst

 the info about the header length from the upper layer, because parsing the packet itself is not acceptable.
 So, it's too expensive to support MDD.
-When using kernel PF + DPDK VF on x550, please make sure using the kernel driver that disables MDD or can disable MDD.
-(Some kernel driver can use this CLI 'insmod ixgbe.ko MDD=0,0' to disable MDD.
-Some kernel driver disables it by default.)
+When using kernel PF + DPDK VF on x550, please make sure using the kernel PF driver that disables MDD or can disable MDD.
+Some kernel driver already disables MDD by default.
+Some kernel driver can use this CLI "insmod ixgbe.ko MDD=0,0" to disable MDD.
+Every "0" in the CLI means a port.
+Users need to add more "0"s if the machine has more ports.
+For example, if there're 6 ixgbe ports, the CLI should be changed to "insmod ixgbe.ko MDD=0,0,0,0,0,0".

 Statistics